How to apply for a plant variety right

 You can apply for Plant Variety Rights online by submitting the following as part of the online application form:

-- A completed technical questionnaire applicable to the particular genus.
+- A completed technical questionnaire applicable to the particular genus or species.

-Supply a colour image or photograph representative of the variety and displaying as well as possible its chief distinguishing feature(s).
-The image or photographs may be of the whole plant of the new variety and/or of plant parts such as the fruit or the flowers, whichever is most appropriate.
+Supply a colour photograph representative of the variety and displaying as well as possible its chief distinguishing feature(s).
+The photograph may be of the whole plant of the new variety and/or of plant parts such as the fruit or the flowers, whichever is most appropriate.
 Do not supply an image or photograph of the original bred or discovered plant, or in the case of a new mutation or sport the plant part from which the variety originated.
-Instead you should supply the image or photograph based upon plants or trees propagated from the original plant or plant part
+Instead you should supply the photograph based upon plants or trees propagated from the original plant or plant part

 - A seed sample for an arable crop, pasture plant, amenity grass or vegetable variety.
 See more information about the specific types of seed that must accompany an application.